tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/relation.md

 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 A relation field value consists of its `value` property which holds a reference to another record.
 A relation to another record has the properties `record_id` (unique record ID), `app_id` (unique ID of the record's app), `title` (title of the record) and others.
-A `SINGLE_RELATION` field value holds at most one record reference while a `MULTI_RELATION` field value can hold multiple record references.
+A `single_relation` field value holds at most one record reference while a `multi_relation` field value can hold multiple record references.

 ## Record creation

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/record/app/{app_id}" />

 A relation field value can be created as part of a record creation.
-Here is an example request body for creating a record with a value for the "Belongs to Company" field with ID 2, type `SINGLE_RELATION` and external ID `belongs_to_company` and a value for the "Tasks assigned" field with ID 3, type `MULTI_RELATION` and external ID `tasks_assigned`:
+Here is an example request body for creating a record with a value for the "Belongs to Company" field with ID 2, type `single_relation` and external ID `belongs_to_company` and a value for the "Tasks assigned" field with ID 3, type `multi_relation` and external ID `tasks_assigned`:

 <Tabs defaultValue="curl">